Updated: Jun 27

 While having a thought out business plan will help your business stick to standards it sets for itself, having an in-depth brand strategy will show your customers those standards.

-The Brand Evaluator is a collective of independent brand builders – Michelle Thompson, BrandSpark Design and Christine Sech, Brave Oak Brand Building.
-We work with emerging businesses and the investors who support them to clearly and meaningfully convey an organization’s value through brand building strategy, design and content that drives results.
+The Brand Evaluator is a joint venture of independent brand builders – Michelle Thompson, BrandSpark Design LLC and Christine Sech, Brave Oak Brand Building LLC.
+We work with emerging businesses to help them clearly and meaningfully convey their organization’s value through brand building strategy, design and content that drives results.